Manage Servers, Projects, Tracks and Engines in Director Print

 Here you can add additional settings that will be automatically added to the Track config file when a track is started.
 You can add either connection strings (will be added to the connectionStrings section) or application settings (will be added to the appSettings section).

-This is useful if you develop extensions to the Director Runtime that needs their own settings in the config file, for instance a connection string to your own Master database.
+This is useful if you develop extensions to the Core Runtime that need their own settings in the config file, for instance a connection string to your own Master database.